 Value-added services are extra services included in your health plan, like a 24-hour nurse line or additional help for members with asthma.

-Use the charts below to explore what each health plan offers.
+Use the charts below to explore what value added services each health plan offers.

 Changing Your Health Plan

-If your current health plan leaves your service area, you'll have to pick a new plan.
+If your current health plan leaves your service area, you will have to pick a new plan.

 - If you're enrolled in a Medicaid plan, you can choose to change your health plan at any time.